 - (1) Represents the aggregate grant-date fair value of the awards as computed in accordance with FASB ASC Topic 718.
 Such grant-date fair value does not take into account any estimated forfeitures related to service-based vesting conditions.
-The assumptions used in calculating the grant-date fair value are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2024.
-These amounts may not correspond to the actual value that may be received by the independent directors. - (2) All non-employee directors were granted 20,588 restricted stock units or restricted stock awards on June 13, 2023.
-All of the shares subject to the awards shall vest on June 13, 2024, subject to the director's continued service to the Company on such date.
+The assumptions used in calculating the grant-date fair value are set forth in the notes to our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2025.
+These amounts may not correspond to the actual value that may be received by the independent directors. - (2) All non-employee directors except for Mr. Davis were granted 31,250 restricted stock units or restricted stock awards on June 12, 2024.
+All of the shares subject to such awards vest on June 12, 2025, subject to the director's continued service to the Company on such date.
+Mr. Davis received an initial grant of 62,500 restricted stock units.
+One-third of the shares subject to Mr. Davis's award vest on June 12, 2025, and then annually thereafter on June 12 of the following two years, subject to the Mr. Davis's continued service to the Company on such date until the award is fully vested on June 12, 2027.